80-1 shot Rich Strike races to huge upset in Kentucky Derby – KION546

 Jockey Sonny Leon guided Rich Strike from far back in the 20-horse field to beat 4-1 favorite Epicenter by three-quarters of a length.
 Zandon was another three-quarters of a length back in third at Churchill Downs in front of a crowd that included former President Donald Trump.

-“I about fell down in the paddock when he hit the wire,” winning trainer Eric Reed said.
+“I about fell down in the paddock when he hit the wire,” winning owner Rick Dawson said.
 “I about passed out.”

 Rich Strike triggered the second-biggest upset in the race’s 148-year history, paying $163.60 to win.
 Only Donerail in 1913 had a higher payout of $184.90.